Author’s note: A shoutout to Alex, my latest Patron! Thank you so much for your support!

 “Warrant Officer Falling Rain?”
 An unfamiliar voice calls out and Gerel shoots me a look, warning me to play nice before going on his merry way.
 Turning around, I see Dastan Zhandos, the Warrant Officer from Sanshu, saluting in greeting.
 “If I may have a moment of your time.”

 Ugh.
 What now?
 I’ve never spoken to him before, why does he want to talk now?
 “Is this important?
 I’ve pressing matters to attend to.”

 “A few minutes is all I ask for, please.”
 Handing me a sealed letter with both hands, he waits for me to read it.

 Skipping all the flowery greetings, I jump to the heart of the matter.
 Essentially, the Council is offering me a substantial reward for my testimony against Yuzhen.
 Raising an eyebrow at Dastan, I drop all pretenses and toss the letter to the ground.
 “Are you serious?
 We’re about to embark on a slaughter of tens of thousands and you want to play politics?
-You just heard what I’ve been up during my absence and you still think I have something to do with the Mother’s Militia?”
+You heard what I’ve been up to during my absence and you still think I have something to do with the Mother’s Militia?”

 Blanching as he backs away, Dastan holds raises his hands in a placating gesture.
 “My apologies, I was unaware of the contents, I was only asked to pass the message along and hear your response.”

 “Well here’s my response: I don’t give a shit about the Council.
 My actions have all been in service to the Empire.
 I hunted bandits because it was the task assigned by the Marshal himself.
 There was no deeper plot or devious scheme, and if my actions inconvenienced the Council, then good.
 Fuck them, they tried to have me killed for doing my job.”
 Spitting to the side, I wave him away, barely able to keep myself from punching him.
 “Excuse me, I have to go prepare to slaughter thousands of helpless citizens.”